Latest Washington Nationals Odds: Playoffs, World Series, and Division Title

 Nationals World Series, Playoff History

-The current iteration of the Washington Nationals has been around since 2005 after the Montreal Expos relocated to Washington, D.C.
-Previous iterations of the Nationals have existed in the past: The Washington Nationals/Senators played in the MLB from 1901-1960 before relocating to become the Minnesota Twins.
+The current iteration of the Washington Nationals was founded in 2005 after the Montreal Expos relocated to Washington, D.C.
+Previous iterations of the Nationals have existed in the past: The Washington Nationals/Senators played in the MLB from 1901 to 1960 before relocating to become the Minnesota Twins.
 Another iteration of the Washington Senators played from 1961 to 1971 before moving and becoming the Texas Rangers.

 Have the Washington Nationals Been to the World Series?